nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This producer (:code:`gst`) uses the :code:`nveglglessink` GStreamer component that is included with Holopack in order to render frames that originate from a GStreamer pipeline to the HDMI connectors on the GPU.
+This producer (:code:`gst`) uses the :code:`nveglglessink` GStreamer component that is included with Holopack to render frames that originate from a GStreamer pipeline to the HDMI connectors on the GPU.

 GStreamer Producer Notes:

-* The tool must be built with DeepStream support in order for this producer to support RDMA (see `Enabling DeepStream Support`_ for details).
+* The tool must be built with DeepStream support for this producer to support RDMA (see `Enabling DeepStream Support`_ for details).

 * The video generated by this producer is rendered full-screen to the primary display.
 As of this version, this component has only been tested in a display-less environment in which the loop-back HDMI cable is the only cable attached to the GPU (and thus is the primary display).
-It may also be required to use the :code:`xrandr` tool to configure the HDMI output --- the tool will provide the :code:`xrandr` commands needed if this is the case.
+It may also be required to use the :code:`xrandr` tool to configure the HDMI output; the tool will provide the :code:`xrandr` commands needed if this is the case.

 * Since the output of the generated frames is handled internally by the